m4ary/OpenCore-Asus-Prime-Z390A_i7-9700K_RX580/README.md

 ## READ BELOW BEFORE USE
 1- Don't sign in with your Apple ID until changing the platforminfo using [this](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo) tutorial.

-2- opencore lateast version experiencing slow boot times under Monterey and above for some NVMe storage

 ## Summary